 About the curriculum

-There are two associations, ASA (American Sailing Association) and US Sailing.
+There are two associations in the USA, ASA (American Sailing Association) and US Sailing.
 Most like one more than the other.
 You can ask someone why they like one more than the other and you will get an answer.
 Really, I think they are two sides of the same coin in the long run, but US Sailing is a bit more racing oriented it seems.
 However, if you decide to change up for some reason to the other, you will have to retake the latest equivalent test to certify in the other association, along with a PT, quick boat ride to prove you can sail.
 So that is a bit of a pain.
 As it turns out, we might want to do this.
 We know some people teaching some courses we may want to take in warmer waters and they are ASA not US Sailing.
 They seem to think it is no big deal, people do it all the time, but I’m like this is a total bummer for sure.
 It isn’t for certain but it is a possibility, so it does happen.

 Now you don’t have to be certified or be licensed to sail, especially if you have your own boat.
 Chartering, yes.
 I will tell you it is strange for us to think about people sailing without any experience or instruction but it is done all the time.
 You don’t need a license to sail your own boat.
 It is highly recommended though, not only for your safety and your passengers’ safety but the safety of all other boats around you as well.
 There are rules of the road.
 The best example is if two boats are on a collision course.
 Who has right of way, who turns where?
 The answer is, it depends on wind direction.
 The wind will not always allow you to turn just any’ol way.
 There are physical limitations and knowing what to do is better for everyone.

 If getting a certification is not your objective, learning how to sail should be.